influxdata/flux/docs/SPEC.md

     name(person:device) // Type error, "device" does not have a property name.

-This is structural polymorphism, records of differing types can be used as the same type so long as they both contain the necessary properties.
+Records of differing types can be passed to the same function so long as they contain the necessary properties.
 The necessary properties are determined by the use of the record.

-This form of polymorphism means that these checks are performed during type inference and not during runtime.
-Type errors are found and reported before runtime.
+##### Ad hoc Polymorphism

+Ad hoc polymorphism is the notion that a function can be applied to arguments of different types, with different behavior depending on the type.

+    add = (a, b) => a + b

+    // Integer addition
+    add(a: 1, b: 1)

+    // String concatenation
+    add(a: "str", b: "ing")

+    // Addition not defined for boolean data types add(a: true, b: false)

+#### Type constraints

+Type constraints are a type system concept used to implement static ad hoc polymorphism.
+For example, `add = (a, b) => a + b` is a function that is defined only for `Addable` types.
+If one were to pass a record to `add` like so:

+    add(a: {}, b: {})

+the result would be a compile-time type error because records are not addable.
+Like types, constraints are never explicitly declared but rather inferred from the context.

+##### Addable Constraint

+Addable types are those the binary arithmetic operator `+` accepts.
+Int, Uint, Float, and String types are Addable.

+##### Subtractable Constraint

+Subtractable types are those the binary arithmetic operator `-` accepts.
+Int, Uint, and Float types are Subtractable.

+##### Divisible Constraint

+Divisible types are those the binary arithmetic operator `\` accepts.
+Int, Uint, and Float types are Divisible.

+##### Numeric Constraint

+Int, Uint, and Float types are Numeric.

+##### Comparable Constraint

+Comparable types are those the binary comparison operators `<`, `<=`, `>`, or `>=` accept.
+Int, Uint, Float, String, Duration, and Time types are Comparable.

+##### Equatable Constraint

+Equatable types are those that can be compared for equality using the `==` or `!=` operators.
+Bool, Int, Uint, Float, String, Duration, Time, Bytes, Array, and Record types are Equatable.

+##### Nullable Constraint

+Nullable types are those that can be null.
+Bool, Int, Uint, Float, String, Duration, and Time types are Nullable.

+##### Record Constraint

+Records are the only types that fall under this constraint.

+##### Negatable Constraint

+Negatable types ore those the unary arithmetic operator `-` accepts.
+Int, Uint, Float, and Duration types are Negatable.

+##### Timeable Constraint

+Duration and Time types are Timeable.

 ### Blocks